NASAMS: Service history

-On 29 July 2022, the US DoD disclosed that it had started the formal process of acquiring two NASAMS batteries of 12 mobile launchers, each having six missiles, for Ukraine.
-On 24 August 2022, the US DoD announced that it would provide six additional NASAMS units "with additional munitions" to Ukraine under the Ukraine Security Assistance Initiative (USAI).
+On 29 July 2022, the US DoD disclosed that it had started the formal process of acquiring two NASAMS batteries of six launchers each for Ukraine.
+On 24 August 2022, the US DoD announced that it would provide six additional NASAMS units "with additional munitions" to Ukraine under the USAI.
 The Pentagon said in late September 2022 that the NASAMS would start to be delivered in "two months or so".

 The initial NASAMS batteries for Ukraine arrived in early November 2022.
-The Pentagon stated that NASAMS had a 100% success rate during the Russian missile strikes on 15 November 2022, and Ukrainian President Zelenskyy disclosed that the system shot down 10 missiles out of 10 targeted.
-The US government has been trying to obtain more NASAMS from the Middle Eastern countries as manufacturing a new system from scratch with the current production rates may take two years.
-According to Raytheon CEO Greg Hayes, the systems obtained from the Middle Eastern countries would later be replaced by the new ones.
-However, Mr Hayes denied that these Middle Eastern countries would have to wait 2 years to obtain new NASAMS: "Just because it takes 24 months to build, it doesn’t mean it’s going to take 24 months to get in [the] country."
+The Pentagon stated that NASAMS had a 100% success rate during the Russian missile strikes on 15 November 2022.
+Ukrainian President Zelenskyy disclosed that the system shot down 10 missiles out of 10 targeted.
+The US government has been trying to obtain more NASAMS from Middle Eastern countries, as manufacturing a new system from scratch with current production rates may take two years.
+According to Raytheon CEO Gregory J. Hayes, the systems obtained from the Middle Eastern countries would later be replaced by the new ones.
+However, Hayes denied that these Middle Eastern countries would have to wait 2 years to obtain new NASAMS: "Just because it takes 24 months to build, it doesn't mean it's going to take 24 months to get in [the] country."

+In March 2023, Norway announced the donation of two complete NASAMS firing units to Ukraine, in collaboration with the United States.
+This decision was part of the Nansen Programme, under which Norway allocates NOK 15 billion annually from 2023 to 2027, with half of the 2023 funds designated for military assistance.
+The contribution aimed to bolster Ukraine's defense against missile attacks amid ongoing conflicts.
+These two NASAMS systems are in addition to the two units provided by the United States in the fall of 2022.

+In April 2023, the Ukrainian Air Force said that NASAMS have destroyed more than 100 enemy missiles and drones.